sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ##### Show interfaces auto negotiation status

 As command `show interfaces status` already has 11 columns, a new CLI command will be added to display the port auto negotiation status.
-All data of this command comes from **APPL_DB**.
+All data of this command are fetched from **APPL_DB**.

 ```
 Format:
   show interfaces auto-neg-status <interface_name>

 Arguments:
   interface_name: optional.
 Name of the interface to be shown. e.g: Ethernet0.
-If interface_name is not given, this command shows auto negotiation configuration for all interfaces.
+If interface_name is not given, this command shows auto negotiation status for all interfaces.

 Example:
   show interfaces auto-neg-status